-Education & Positions at the Optimisation Group
+Education & Positions on Optimisation

 Optimisation is a set of methods and tools for solving optimisation problems.
 Such problems arise in many application domains, such as scheduling, planning, configuration, control, design, biology, finance, transport, logistics, and so on.
 Many companies are successfully deploying optimisation technologies, making knowledge thereof a useful asset on the job market.